-These results are shown on a per square mile basis, because, by Bureau of the Census definitions, the size of the urbanized areas change from year-to-year.
+By Bureau of the Census definitions, the size of the urbanized areas change from year-to-year.
 Between 1982 and 2000, the Seattle/Everett and Tacoma urbanized areas grew from 900 square miles to 1,225 square miles.
-The drop in lane-miles/square-mile between 1983 and 1988 was probably the result of adding land area with limited road networks to the urbanized areas.
+The drop in lane-miles/square-mile between 1983 and 1988 was the result of adding land area with limited road networks to the urbanized areas.